Limit theorems for empirical processes of cluster functionals: Proofs

-so that (D2$'$) holds. \end{pf*} \begin{pf*}{Proof of Theorem \ref{condrem2}} First assume (D6) holds.
-Using the triangle inequality, it is easily seen that $Z_n$ is asymptotically equicontinuous if both terms given in (\ref{evenoddblocks}) are asymptotically equicontinuous.
-Further, by (\ref{totvardist}), the first term is asymptotically equicontinuous if and only if (\ref{totalvardist2}) is asymptotically equicontinuous.
-However, asymptotic equicontinuity of (\ref{totalvardist2}) follows from Theorem 2.11.1 of \citet{VW96}.
+\begin{proofof} {\sc Theorem \ref{condrem2}.}\rm\quad First assume (D6) holds.
+Using the triangle inequality, it is easily seen that $Z_n$ is asymptotically equicontinuous if both terms given in \eqref{evenoddblocks} are asymptotically equicontinuous.
+Further, by \eqref{totvardist}, the first term is asymptotically equicontinuous if and only if \eqref{totalvardist2} is asymptotically equicontinuous.
+However, asymptotic equicontinuity of \eqref{totalvardist2} follows from Theorem 2.11.1 of van der Vaart and Wellner (1996).
 To see this, note that (D6) implies the analogous random entropy condition for the sums over the even numbered blocks, because the corresponding random semi-metric is smaller for these sums.

-If $m_n$ is even, then the second term in (\ref{evenoddblocks}) has the same distribution as the first one, while for $m_n$ odd with probability greater than or equal to $1-r_nv_n\to1$, the additional summand $(nv_n)^{-1/2} (f(Y_{n,m_n})- E f(Y_{n,m_n}))$ equals $-(nv_n)^{-1/2}E f(Y_{n,m_n})$, which tends to 0 uniformly for $f\in\mathcal{F}$ [cf. (\ref{meanbound})].
+If $m_n$ is even, then the second term in \eqref{evenoddblocks} has the same distribution as the first one, while for $m_n$ odd with probability greater than or equal to $1-r_nv_n\to 1$ the additional summand $(nv_n)^{-1/2} (f(Y_{n,m_n})- E f(Y_{n,m_n}))$ equals $-(nv_n)^{-1/2}E f(Y_{n,m_n})$, which tends to 0 uniformly for $f\in\FF$ (cf.\ \eqref{meanbound}).
 This proves the first assertion of the theorem.
-Theorem \ref{fidisconvtheo} then yields the convergence of $Z_n$, because the Lindeberg condition (C2) follows from (D2) [see Remark~\ref{condrem1}(ii)].
+Theorem \ref{fidisconvtheo} then yields the convergence of $Z_n$, because the Lindeberg condition (C2) follows from (D2) (see Remark \ref{condrem1} (ii)).

-Next, to see that (D6$'$) implies (D6), check that the random semi-metric $d_n$ can be represented as $d_n=(m_n/(nv_n))^{1/2}\cdot d_Q $ with the (random) probability measure $Q=m_n^{-1} \sum_{j=1}^{m_n} \varepsilon_{Y_{n,j}^*}$, and, hence, $N(\varepsilon,\mathcal{F},d_n)= N(\varepsilon (nv_n/m_n)^{1/2},\mathcal{F},d_Q)$.
-If $\int F^2 \,dQ=0$, then $d_n(f,g)=0$ for all $f,g\in\mathcal{F}$ and the integral in (D6$'$) vanishes.
-Otherwise, for all $\eta>0$ there exists a $\tau>0$ such that, for sufficiently large $n$,
+Next, to see that (D6') implies (D6), check that the random semi-metric $d_n$ can be represented as $d_n=(m_n/(nv_n))^{1/2}\cdot d_Q $ with the (random) probability measure $Q=m_n^{-1} \sum_{j=1}^{m_n} \eps_{Y_{n,j}^*}$, and hence $N(\eps,\FF,d_n)=N(\eps (nv_n/m_n)^{1/2},\FF,$ $d_Q)$.
+If $\int F^2\, dQ=0$, then $d_n(f,g)=0$ for all $f,g\in\FF$ and the integral in (D6') vanishes.
+Otherwise, for all $\eta>0$ there exists a $\tau>0$ such that for sufficiently large $n$

-since $EF^2(Y_n) = O(r_nv_n)$, and thus with probability larger than $1-\eta$,
+since $EF^2(Y_n) = O(r_nv_n)$, and thus with probability larger than $1-\eta$